 A buddy from high school who knows I write a blog about bikes and believes I am somewhat knowledgeable about them as a result recently emailed me asking for assistance with purchasing a bike.
 Poor man.
 If only he understood how little I really know…

 In order to ensure that I am never silenced due to a lack of knowledge, I answered, and he said that it was helpful.
 I realised that there are probably some people who are just starting out with riding, so I thought it would be a good idea to upload an updated version of this on the off chance that any of you would be in the same boat.

 Happy bike shopping!

-This guidel will not tell you which bike or brand to buy, but mostly (hopefully?) help you hone your ideas about what you want from a bike.
-I know a tiny bit, but your local bike shop will be your best resource for most questions.
-Be nice to them, bring them treats (beer and chocolate chip cookies go a loooong way), and your life with your bike will be wonderful.
+This guide will not advise you which bike or brand to purchase, but rather, (hopefully?) help you sharpen your thoughts about what you want from a bicycle and how to get it.
+Although I do know a little amount, your neighbourhood bike store is going to be your greatest resource for the most of your queries.
+If you are kind to them and offer them goodies (beer and chocolate chip cookies will go a very long way), you will have a lovely relationship with your bike.

 My first three rules of bike buying:

 Do Not Buy From A Big Box Store

 The low price could seem enticing, but the bike will break rapidly and the components might not be standard or be of poor quality, so it might not be possible to fix it.
 Some repair shops will not touch big-box motorcycles since they are essentially worthless pieces of garbage dressed up to seem like something functional.